rightskew/blog/skew/skew.md

 Long dated options are less sensible to movements in spot than short dated ones.
 Since vol tends to mean revert in about 8 months, a 2 year IV will be quite close to an historical mean.
 So what can we say about the 80, 100 and 120% moneyness line?
 The 80% line will have an inverted term structure, the 100% will have a flat term structure and the 120% will have a upward sloping term structure.
 If we end up at 80% tomorrow, it means there was a big drop, so vol should be much higher in the short term, and mostly unchanged in 2 years (or maybe just a bit higher).
 The same but opposite for 120%, if markets are doing good today we don't expect much more vol rn, but in the long term we do.

 Assuming sticky strike, short term dated options need to have a higher skew than long dated ones, because the correlation vol/spot is higher.
-A rule of thumb is that this correlation (or kurtosis in general) decays as $\approx\frac{1}{\sqrt{t}}$
+A rule of thumb is that this correlation (or skewness in general) decays as $\approx\frac{1}{\sqrt{t}}$

+## How to measure

+The easiest way to measure skew is by taking 90%Put and subtract the 100% (or 110%) call.
+Note that we don't divide by volatility bc to get 90% moneyness we already normalized by vol. A slightly better way would be 25 Delta put - 25 Delta call / 50 delta.

 ## Extra: Skew is weird